 There are also some dogs with a mostly white coat, and some even have an all-white coat.
 The usual black and white coat, which the majority of the public refers to as the tuxedo, is regular with a splash of white on the chest, white blaze, and white along the muzzle.

-Some people also have mistaken seal with brown, but whatever it may be, it is readily accepted by the AKC.
+Some people also have mistaken the seal for brown, but whatever it may be, it is readily accepted by the AKC.

 Kennel club recognition and pedigree

 There are many small details in which the club has entangled itself to make the dog eligible for the American Kennel Club.
 Initially, the AKC did not exclude any colors.